iamromulan/quectel-rgmii-toolkit/README.md

 Now you can run those 3 binaries from the shell anytime since they are linked in a place already part of the system path.

+I plan to create a watchdog service for /opt/bin and /opt/sbin that will automaticly link new packages to /bin or /sbin later on in order to combat this.

+### TTYd installation

+It isn't perfect yet so it goes here under Advanced/Beta for now.
+Here's what you gotta know about going into it:

+ - This listens on port 443 for http requests (no SSL/TLS yet)
+ - This will automaticly install entware and patch the login and passwd binaries with ones from entware
+ - It will ask you to set a password for the `root` user account
+ - TTYd doesn't seem to be too mobile friendly for now but I optimized it the best i could for now so it is at least usable through a smartphone browser.
+Hopefully the startup script can be improved even more later.

 ## Acknowledgements
-Thanks to the work of [Nate Carlson](https://github.com/natecarlson) (Telnet Deamon, Original RGMII Notes), [aesthernr](https://github.com/aesthernr) (Original simpleadmin), and [rbflurry](https://github.com/rbflurry/) (Fixing simpleadmin not functioning) we can install these!
-The Telnet Deamon is a Telnet to AT command server.
-With it, you can connect with a Telenet client like PuTTY on port 5000 to the modems gateway IP (Normally 192.168.225.1) and send AT commands over Telnet!
-Simpleadmin is a simple web interface you'll be able to access using the modems gateway IP address.
-You can see some basic signal stats, send AT commands from the browser, and change your TTL directly on the modem.
-By default this will be on port 8080 so if you didn't change the gateway IP address you'd go to http://192.168.225.1:8080/ and you'd find what you see in the [Screenshots](#screenshots) section.
+### GitHub Users/Individuals:
+Thank You to:

+[Nate Carlson](https://github.com/natecarlson) for the Original Telnet Deamon/socat bridge usage and the Original RGMII Notes

+[aesthernr](https://github.com/aesthernr)  for creating the Original Simple Admin

+[rbflurry](https://github.com/rbflurry/) for inital Simple Admin fixes

+[dr-dolomite](https://github.com/dr-dolomite) for some major stat page improvements and this repos first approved external PR!

+### Existing projects:
-Simpleadmin heavily uses the AT Command Parsing Scripts (Basically a copy with minor tweaks) of Dairyman's Rooter Source https://github.com/ofmodemsandmen/ROOterSource2203
+Simpleadmin heavily uses the AT Command Parsing Scripts (Basically a copy with new changes and tweaks) of Dairyman's Rooter Source https://github.com/ofmodemsandmen/ROOterSource2203

 Tailscale was obtained through Tailscale's static build page.
 Since these modems have a 32-bit ARM processor on-board I used the arm package. https://pkgs.tailscale.com/stable/#static

-Entware/opkg was obtained through [Entware's wiki](https://github.com/Entware/Entware/wiki/Alternative-install-vs-standard)
+Entware/opkg was obtained through [Entware's wiki](https://github.com/Entware/Entware/wiki/Alternative-install-vs-standard) and the installer heavily modified by [iamromulan](https://github.com/iamromulan) for use with Quectel modems

+TTYd was obtained from the [TTYd Project](https://github.com/tsl0922/ttyd)